 Join the Safer® Brand Community on Facebook, where we want to see the pictures of your tomato and garden problems.
 When you upload a photo or ask us a gardening question, we'll get on the case and offer suggestions for your next steps.

 Also, be sure to subscribe to the Safer® Brand E-Newsletter -- signing up gives you a special deal on your first order.
-After that, you'll find regular money-saving coupon codes, see new product announcements and discover more links to helpful articles like this one.
+After that, you'll find regular money-saving coupon codes, see new product announcements and discover more links to helpful articles.